microsoft/r-server-hospital-length-of-stay/SQLR/Readme.md

 ### Step 3b: Training (Regression)
 -------------------------

-In this step, we create a stored procedure [dbo].[train_model_class] that trains a regression Random Forest (RF) or a regression Gradient Boosted Trees (GBT) on the training set.
-The trained models are serialized then stored in a table called “Models_Reg”.
-The PowerShell script automatically calls the procedure twice in order to train both models.
+In this step, we create a stored procedure [dbo].[train_model_class] that trains a regression Random Forest (RF) on the training set.
+The trained model is serialized then stored in a table called “Models_Reg”.

 Input: